-Step 1 is to build the project plan for content creation and any training.
+Step one is to build the project plan for content creation and any training.
 This needs to be done in the first month of the project, as it’s the gateway to everything else.

 Month 2 | Content Creation & Internal Training

 The second phase of the project is to create all your content and get everyone up to speed.
 Front load this phase with the materials you need to deliver to your accounts before you host your event.